thacherT1D/webdevstuff/Programming_with_Javascript/Object_Oriented_JS_Part_I.md

 **Real World Example:**

-**Code Example:**

-### Polymorphism

-The world literally is Greek for many forms.

-**Definition:**

-Providing a single interface to objects of different types.

-There are several types of Polymorphism:

-- An interface which provides different behavior dependent on the types of the arguments passed into the method.
-(Ad Hoc Polymorphism / Method Overloading)
-- An interface which provides different behavior dependent on the object the method is invoked upon.
-(Subtype Polymorphism / Inclusion Polymorphism / Method Overriding)
-- An interface which can operate on any type provided.
-(Generic programming / Parametric Polymorphism)

-For the rest of this article, we will primarily use Method Overriding to implement polymorphic design.

-**Real World Example:**

 Volkswagon Jettas, Golfs, GTIs and Audis are similar vehicles.
 Instead of redesigning and manufacturing the each one, they developed a single set of components and used them in every vehicle.

 **Code Example:**

 ```javascript
 function Car(_model, _speed, _fuel){